|

 lived inside the Bayle and monitored the comings and

 goings of the Priory.
-An Almoner also lived in the Bayle
+An Almoner also lived in the

-Since the dissolution of
+Since the dissolution

-different purposes including a Prison, Court, School,
+many different purposes including a Prison, Court,

-Garrison, Non Conformist meeting place, Town
+School, Garrison, Non Conformist meeting place,

-Hall and meeting room for the Lords Feoffees.
+Town Hall and meeting room for the Lords Feoffees.

-Today the Bayle is a Grade
+Today the Bayle is a

 |